Disclosure: This post contains affiliate links.

-This time of year is hectic, and sometimes you just have to slow down and squish something, especially if you are a preschooler.
-Sensory exploration is a fantastic way to calm overly excited bodies and even if you don’t want your child’s help to make the slime ( though I encourage it), having some on hand is a great thing.
+This time of year is hectic.
+Sometimes you just have to slow down and squish something, especially if you are a preschooler.
+Sensory exploration is a fantastic way to calm overly excited bodies and even if you don’t want your child’s help to make the slime (though I encourage it), having some on hand is a great thing.
 I made this while my daughter was at school but you can pop over to Instagram to see her play with it and it was the perfect after school activity to reset after a long day.
 You can give Christmas slime as a gift to friends and neighbors who also have super excited kids that need to chill out and explore.
 In this post sponsored by Elmer’s, I will show you how to make two different kinds of Christmas slime with a fun color mixing element too.

 Glitter Christmas Slime